 Each hour that you spend learning and developing on scrum related knowledge will earn you 1 SEU.
 There are many methods and mediums that you can undertake to progress your personal development in Scrum further, such as reading articles and books, attending events (either online or in-person), undertaking further training and even volunteering.

-To help you, the Scrum Alliance have created a fantastic SEU toolkit specifically for Scrum Masters.
+The Scrum Alliance have also created a fantastic SEU toolkit specifically for Scrum Masters.
 This has been created to provide you with everything you’ll need to continually improve and enhance your learning and knowledge of Scrum – and of course earn those all-important SEUs.

 You can view the collection of SEU resources for CSM here: Scrum Alliance – SEU Toolkit for Scrum Masters